ChrisCross1983/pp4-wildwatch/README.md

 - Social sharing of reports.
 - Enhanced data visualization for wildlife statistics.

-## Validation

-HTML, CSS, and Python code were validated using standard tools to ensure compliance and best practices.

-(Screenshot Test Results)

 ## Accessibility

 - The platform adheres to WCAG 2.1 guidelines.